fibonaccirabbits/visual_python/PITCHME.md

 iris.columns

 ```
-- Plot the distribution for each column in the data set
+- Plot the distribution for each column in the dataset
 - (10 minutes)

+---
+##### Asthetic: make your plot stands out

+- Shape
+- Color
 ---